HPetch/Kuro/README.md

-# Kuro's Delivery service
+# Kuro's Delivery Service
-Kuro's Delivery Service game repo.
+Kuro's Delivery Service game repo

 Hello there, this is Harry.
 I've been developing the main movement code for KDS for a little while, and for the most part it's complete and at a point where I can put it online so contributions can come in and help add parts to the game (e.g. the quests, the levels, the etc.)